 Research Project Grade:

-Book Review 100 points

-Presentation 15 points

-Group Paper (Background Research).
-60 points

-Individual Biomimicry Project: 100 points (with up to three rewrites if handed in early)

-Project total: 275 (NB: p potential points worth more than one exam)
+Book Review & Presentation (Group project) 100 pointsGroup Paper (Background Research).
+60 points10 min.
+Presentation (of Group Paper) 15 points (10 min for presentation, 10 for Q & A)Individual Biomimicry Project:100 points (with up to three rewrites if handed in early)Project total:275 (NB: potential points worth more than one exam)